 The Company agreed to be an industry partner for an Alberta Innovates' Collaborative Research and Innovation Opportunities ("CRIO") project entitled "Development of New Imaging Agents and Therapeutic Platforms for Improving Clinical Outcomes for Brain Tumour Patients".
-The Company has agreed to contribute \$50,000 per year for three consecutive years.
-To date, no expenses have been incurred by company in relation to this agreement.
+The Company has agreed to incur a minimum of \$50,000 in expenditures per year, over a three year period from April 1, 2013 to March 31, 2016, as an industry partner for the CRIO project.
+The Company's contribution includes incurring the costs of filing patents and hiring professionals to provide consulting advice to prepare the technology for a human trial.
+The Company has incurred all required expenditures relating to this project to date.